 This past winter has revealed the degree of natural gas demand destruction that is possible within Europe under extreme market conditions.
-Total European (including the UK and Turkey) natural gas consumption from October 2021 through April 2022 declined by -10.9 mtlnge (millions tonnes LNG-equivalent), or -3.6%, versus the prior year.
-Without this decline in demand, European gas inventories would have reached their lowest levels on record by winter’s end.
+Total European (including the UK and Turkey) natural gas consumption from October 2021 through April 2022 declined by -23.7 mtlnge (millions tonnes of LNG equivalent), or -8.2%, versus the prior year.

-In order to isolate the impact of natural gas prices on demand, we must normalize for weather (HDDs) and economic activity (GDP).
-Given the relatively mild winter that Europe experienced in 2021/2022, this uncovers a more limited level of price-driven demand destruction, of about -8.2 mtlnge, or -2.8%.
+In order to isolate the impact of natural gas prices on demand, we must account for the impact of weather (HDDs) and economic activity (GDP).
+Given the relatively mild winter that Europe experienced in 2021/2022, this uncovers a more limited level of price-driven demand destruction, of about -14.7 mtlnge, or -4.8%.

 We can then gauge the relationship between European gas demand deviations and pricing.
 Prompt month Dutch TTF gas prices have shown a highly negative correlation of almost -90% versus normalized monthly deviations in European gas demand.